-Deciding how much you wish to take out of your check tax-free for medical expenses you incur during the college year that are not covered by insurance.
+Decide how much you wish to take out of your check tax-free for medical expenses you incur during the college year that are not covered by insurance.
 Employees are no longer able to use Section 125 funds for over-the-counter medications, except for Insulin and OTC medications and nutritional supplements that are prescribed by a medical practitioner.
-Starting in 2013-14, there is a limit of $2500 for medical expense reimbursement.
+There is a limit of $2500 for medical expense reimbursement.
 For more information, see IRS Publication 502.
 Also, in choosing how much to place in your medical reimbursement account, you may want to consider the deductible of $1500/3000 and the 70% coverage after meeting the deductible.

 Childcare expense reimbursement account (Section 125)